House of Einherjar

 }

-• It checks whether the PREV_INUSE bit is set to ascertain whether the previous chunk is allocated or not.
+PREV_INUSEbit is set to ascertain whether the previous chunk is allocated or not. - If the

 Exploitation

-• One way to leverage this mechanism is to get overlapping chunks using the fake chunk over the chunk used to set the PREV_INUSE bit.
+- One way to leverage this mechanism is to get overlapping chunks using the fake chunk over the chunk used to set the

 Example Challenges